PES-Equip/potus_front/README.md

 - Frontend - Garden's call to invite new user does not give feedback [#262, BF]
 - Frontend - Apparently user roles are a thing, in Gardens [#264, BF]
 - Frontend - Show block user button [#265, BF]
+- Frontend - Number of members in Garden's management screen in just plain wrong [#266, BF]

 [This is the develop branch]